 Traffic laws are in place to ensure the safety of road users and pedestrians.
 If you contravene a traffic law this is a traffic offence.

-Traffic offences are a complex and often complicated area of law in Victoria, as the offences can be very serious and have significant penalties.
-Many offences are enforced through a driver having the onus to disprove allegations (for example an owner of a vehicle may have an obligation to nominate a driver).
+Traffic offences are a complex area of law in Victoria, as the offences can be very serious and have significant penalties.
+Many offences are enforced through a driver having the onus to disprove allegations.
+For example, the owner of a motor vehicle may have an obligation to nominate a driver.

-Traffic offences span from road safety offences and minor traffic offences to offences that contravene the Crimes Act and include reckless conduct endangering serious injury, reckless conduct endangering life, dangerous driving causing serious injury or death and culpable driving.
+Traffic offences span from road safety offences and minor traffic offences to offences that contravene the Crimes Act.
+They include reckless conduct endangering serious injury, reckless conduct endangering life, dangerous driving causing serious injury or death and culpable driving.

 Some minor traffic offences may include speeding slightly over the limit or using a mobile phone whilst driving.
 These offences are ordinarily not heard in Court but people can elect to do so if they are challenging the penalty.